paul-nechifor/nechifor-machine/readme.md

 # Nechifor Machine

-A Vagrant configuration for my [nechifor.net](http://nechifor.net) host.
+A Vagrant configuration for my [nechifor.net](http://nechifor.net) domain.

 ## Running it